How to use Documentation

 IndexedDB User Database, Alquran.eu uses indexedDB (check your browser storage, e.g. Chrome) to let users collect the important results they've done during their session and save them as links.
 This way we won't miss any study wherever we are.
 You can edit, delete any entry from your list or add a new one.
 We amphasize that all your data can only be seen and edited by you alone!

-Note: You can also click your Avatar image in the upper left menu (Avatar) to move to database!
+Note:: You can also click your Avatar image in the upper left menu (Avatar) to move to database!

 Use:

-1. When you have your search results click on your avatar image or the database button!
+1. When you have your search results click on your avatar image or the database button,

-2. Save the link!
+3. Save the link!

 Thats it ;)

 hidden functions Hidden Functions There are some hidden functions in our program which we don't use very often but some times it's useful to have them, when needed.
+Some of the functions are self-explaining, but we can also read the explanation when the mouse hidden functions is over the title of the function.

 Please note, that these functions can not be used with Regex!